 While we know that Easter is rooted in religion, the other quality of Easter that most of us are familiar with is that it aligns with Spring.

 What else do we normally associate with Spring?
 That’s right… fertility!
-You know what else represents fertility?
+Do you know what else represents fertility?
 You got it.
 Rabbits.
 And here’s where the blend of paganism and other folklore begin to blend in.

 In German folklore, the goddess of fertility was called Ostara, and she was often symbolized with a hare at her side.
 Ostara sounds a lot like Easter, in fact it the word Easter was derived from her name.
 Every April, a celebration was thrown in honour of Ostara, and would include plenty of rabbit symbolism.
 Interesting, right?
 Now we’re getting somewhere.